trendless/chtmlrelay/doc/source/migrate.rst

    ::

        ssh -A root@13.37.13.37
-       tar c - /home/vmail/mail /var/lib/acme /etc/dkimkeys /run/echobot /var/spool/postfix | ssh root@13.12.23.42 "tar x -C /"
+       tar c - /home/vmail/mail /var/lib/acme /etc/dkimkeys /var/spool/postfix | ssh root@13.12.23.42 "tar x -C /"

-   This transfers all addresses, the TLS certificate, DKIM keys (so DKIM DNS record remains valid), and the echobot’s password so it continues to function.
+   This transfers all addresses, the TLS certificate, and DKIM keys (so DKIM DNS record remains valid).
    It also preserves the Postfix mail spool so any messages pending delivery will still be delivered.

 3. Install chatmail on the new machine: